Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Why Cyber Monday email marketing matters

-Consumer behavior changed though.
-Even before the pandemic and thanks to the worldwide progressive digitization, Cyber Monday was gradually taking first place in terms of revenue.
-Until, according to Adobe Analytics, in 2020, shoppers spent $10.8 billion on it out of $188.2 billion of total spending on the holiday season November 1-December 31, 2020.
-No other event can compare, even Black Friday, which made Cyber Monday 2020 the largest online shopping day in U.S. history.
+Consumer behavior changed, though.
+Even before the pandemic and thanks to worldwide progressive digitization, Cyber Monday was gradually taking first place in terms of revenue.
+And ever since the holiday season of 2020, Cyber Monday has been bringing more revenue than Black Friday.
+According to Adobe Analytics, in 2024, shoppers are forecasted to spend $13.2 billion on it out of $240.8 billion of total spending on the holiday season November 1-December 31.

-The pandemic isn’t gone yet, so 2021 Cyber Monday will be extra-popular too since its entire concept is built around being online, away from the Black Friday crowds.
-Salesforce predicts that this year online sales will continue to grow, up to 10% in the U.S. and 7% around the globe.
+Not even the best Black Friday marketing campaigns can change the trends.
+In 2024, Cyber Monday will continue to be extra-popular too since its entire concept is built around being online and favors e-commerce shopping, away from the Black Friday crowds.
 So the stakes are high.
 Shoppers aren’t just ready to spend money, they’re actually excited to do it.

-If you want a piece of this pie too, then your task is to prepare a decent Cyber Monday email campaign.
+If you want a piece of this holiday shopping pie too, then your task is to prepare a decent Cyber Monday email marketing campaign!

 Tips for a great start

-Before you begin creating your campaigns, you need to do a few things with your list of contacts.
+Before you begin creating your holiday marketing campaigns, you need to do a few things with your list of contacts.

-Segment it.
-Typically, brands send the same sale announcements to all users.
-But if you know which product categories your potential customers like the most, you can segment your list and make your Cyber Monday emails more relevant to increase conversions.
+Segment your list.
+Typically, brands send the same e-commerce sale announcements to all clients.
+But if you know which product categories your potential customers like the most, you can use segmentation to make your Cyber Monday emails more relevant and increase conversions.
+You can study the results of your Black Friday emails and sales to determine how and who to target.

-A VIP Cyber Monday email campaign that Withings sent to some of the clients only.
-Source: Really Good Emails
+A VIP Cyber Monday email campaign that Lovisa sent to some of the clients only.
+Source: Milled

 Create a list of new customers.
 For example, you can add an extra Cyber Monday-only subscription form to your website and make a special offer to new customers.

 Re-engage old customers.
-If you haven’t connected with your customers for a while, first you’ll need to launch a win-back campaign to make sure they expect your offers and will not report you as spam, spoiling your reputation as a sender.
+If you haven’t connected with your customers for a while, first you’ll need to launch a win-back campaign to make sure they expect your offers and will not report your emails as spam, spoiling your reputation as a sender.

 Cyber Monday email best practices: A step-by-step guide to making your emails rock

-Email marketing is a great tool that can help prepare subscribers for the day of big discounts, spark interest and make them count days until they can finally take part in your grand Cyber Monday sale.
+Email marketing is a great tool that can help prepare subscribers for the day of big discounts, spark interest, and make them count the days until they can finally take part in your grand Cyber Monday e-commerce sale.
 Let’s see what you need to do for your holiday campaigns to go as planned.

 Write a catchy subject line